 Memorandum

-TODeans, Associate Deans for Faculty, Chairs, and Directors
+TO | Deans, Associate Deans for Faculty, Chairs, and Directors |

-FROMJohn Bertot, Associate Provost for Faculty Affairs
+FROM | John Bertot, Associate Provost for Faculty Affairs |

-SUBJECTPromotion and Tenure (APT) Considerations and Deliberations
+SUBJECT | Promotion and Tenure (APT) Considerations and Deliberations |

-Chairs of first-level APT Review Committees are responsible for ensuring that voting faculty members are aware of the contents of this memo, University APT policy, University procedures and guidelines, and the unit's approved guidelines and criteria for promotion and tenure.
-I would draw particular attention to pages two and three of this memorandum which discuss the conduct of APT reviews more specifically.
+Chairs of first-level APT Review Committees are responsible for ensuring that eligible voting faculty members are aware of the contents of this memo, University APT policy, University procedures and guidelines, and the unit's approved guidelines and criteria for promotion and tenure.
+I would draw particular attention to pages two and three of this memorandum, which discuss the conduct of APT reviews more specifically.

 In the case of promotion to Associate Professor with tenure, the University assesses whether candidates have demonstrated the potential to become leaders in their field, in their unit, at the University, and in the community.
 In weighing the promotion to Full Professor, the University evaluates whether candidates have fulfilled that potential and will continue to be engaged contributors to the University’s mission.
-Whether reviewing candidates for promotion to associate professor with tenure or for promotion to full professor, the University considers the record of candidates as documented in their review materials at the time of review to assess future trajectory and makes inferences about what candidates are likely to accomplish in the future based on how candidates have performed in the past.
+Whether reviewing candidates for promotion to associate professor with tenure or for promotion to full professor, the University considers the record of candidates as documented in their dossiers at the time of review to assess future promise and makes inferences about what candidates are likely to accomplish in the future based on how candidates have performed in the past.

-1. Following the University’s APT Guidelines and Policy, as well as established and approved unit procedures;
+- Following the University’s APT Guidelines and Policy, as well as established and approved unit procedures;

-2. Ensuring an independent review of each candidate based on unit criteria and the University’s expectations for excellence;
+- Ensuring an independent review of each candidate based on unit criteria and the University’s expectations for excellence;

-3. Maintaining confidentiality with respect to discussions and contents of current and past decision-making meetings;
+- Maintaining confidentiality with respect to discussions and contents of current and past decision-making meetings;

-4. Avoiding conflicts of interest throughout the review process; and,
+- Avoiding conflicts of interest throughout the review process; and,

-5. Paying careful attention to evaluative statements and avoiding discussion of topics that may introduce bias into APT considerations.
+- Paying careful attention to evaluative statements and avoiding discussion of topics that may introduce bias into APT considerations.

 Following the University’s APT Guidelines and Policy, as well as established and approved unit procedures